Attending your FIRST Southshire Roller Derby Event

 Because we don’t play on a banked track, we can play our game on any flat, skateable surface that’s at least 108′ x 73′.
 As we travel around to play we’ll play on concrete, wood (skating rinks/gyms), and skate court.

 Fans will get to sit around the track.
-We’ll have some bleacher seating inside the rink along the track and some outside the rink.
-Some of the closer bleacher seating is reserved for sponsors who bought ticket blocks.
-We’ll have some VIP seating around the track which includes a chair.
-We’ll also have some folding chair rentals available.
-Fans are encouraged to bring their own seating to sit right on the rink at track level.
+We’ll have some VIP bleacher seating inside the rink along the track forour sponsors and anyone who wants to pay $10 at the event for seating.
+With our new venue, general admission is free, but fans are encouraged to bring their own seating to sit right on the rink at track level because there is no seating provided at the rink for general admission.
 Folding camp chairs are usually the most comfortable.
 You can also bring pillows or pads or nothing at all and sit or stand on the floor.

 Cheering / Fandom